TomSadeh/World-Health-Expenditure/readme.md

 | 75 to 84 | 3.64 | 3.23 |
 | 85 and over | 3.64 | 2.70 |

-These weights can be customized by providing a `cap.csv` file.
+These weights can be customized by providing a cap.csv file.
+The cap file contains capitation formulae for other countries as well, including EU27 and OECD with long-term care adjustments, but currently the script only implements the Israeli formula.
+Future versions may incorporate these additional formulations.

 ### Data Processing Steps